 In September 2022, ProQR extinguished its debt with Pontifax and Kreos by repaying all outstanding principal amounts.
 In addition, an early repayment penalty was incurred.
 The financial liability relating to Pontifax' conversion options was derecognized from derivative financial instruments.
 The option premium on convertible loans relating to Kreos' conversion options was derecognized from equity.
-The results related to the derecognition of these financial liabilities are disclosed in the table further below in this note.

 Pontifax' and Kreos' warrants remain in place until their five-year economic life expires.
-These warrants are accounted for as embedded derivatives and were recognized separately from the host contract as derivative financial liabilities at fair value through profit or loss.
+These warrants are accounted for as embedded derivatives and were recognized separately from the host contract as derivative financial liabilities at FVTPL.

-Convertible loans: Amylon
+Convertible loans: Amylon Therapeutics B.V.

-Convertible loans amounting to $\notin$ 2.3 million were issued to Amylon Therapeutics B.V. in 2018 and 2019 and were interest-bearing at an average rate of 8% per annum.
+Convertible loans amounting to $\leq$ 2.3 million were issued to Amylon Therapeutics B.V. ("Amylon") in 2018 and 2019 and were interest-bearing at an average rate of 8% per annum.
 In 2022 and 2023, Amylon entered into waiver agreements with its lenders.
 Such lenders' loan agreements with Amylon are severed and any claims to repayment of any outstanding debt and accumulated interest are renounced.
-The total amount of convertible loans and accumulated interest waived under these agreements in 2023 is $\notin$ 1,866,000 (2022: $\notin$ 1,144,000).
+The total amount of convertible loans and accumulated interest waived under these agreements in 2023 is $\leq$ 1,866,000 (2022: $\leq$ 1,144,000).
 The resulting gains are recognized as a gain on derecognition of financial liabilities.